NVIDIA/DALI/README.rst

 In addition, the deep learning frameworks have multiple data pre-processing implementations, resulting in challenges such as portability of training and inference workflows, and code maintainability.
-Data processing pipelines implemented using DALI are portable because they can easily be retargeted to TensorFlow, PyTorch, MXNet and PaddlePaddle.
+Data processing pipelines implemented using DALI are portable because they can easily be retargeted to TensorFlow, PyTorch, and PaddlePaddle.

 .. image:: /dali.png
     :width: 800